joannakl/cs102/labs/lab2.markdown

 ### Problem 2

-As a practice for this, there is an exercise (called **lab2_extra**) on Gradescope with 20 test cases, but you will not see the tests themselves.
+Submission of this problem is not required, but we challenge you to submit it and pass all the tests!
+The Gradescope submission link is _Lab 2, problem 2_.

+As a practice for _defensive programming_ that you were learning in Problem 1, we have another problem for you.
+This time you will not see the tests themselves.
+This makes it harder since you need to anticipate what type of invalid input your code needs to handle.
+There are 20 tests.
 Each test is worth 0.05 points, so this can give you a hint as to how many tests passed and how many failed.

 Write a function that, given a string argument, returns the sum of the numbers appearing in that string, ignoring all other characters.
 A number is a series of 1 or more digit characters in a row.
 (Note: [`Character.isDigit(char)`](https://docs.oracle.com/javase/10/docs/api/java/lang/Character.html#isDigit(char)) function tests if a char is one of the characters '0', '1', ..
 '9'. [`Integer.parseInt(string)`](https://docs.oracle.com/javase/10/docs/api/java/lang/Integer.html#parseInt(java.lang.String)) converts a string to an int.)